hpenne/smallrand/readme.md

     - `smallrand` has been benchmarked against the same algorithm from the `rand` crate (`SmallRng`/Xoshiro256++) using `criterion`.
-On my Apple M1, `smallrand` is equal in performance when generating u64 values, more than twice as fast generating uniformly distributed ranges of u64 values, and approximately 10% faster when filling a slice of bytes with random data.
+On my Apple M1, `smallrand` is equal in performance when generating u64 values, more than twice as fast generating uniformly distributed ranges of u64 values, and approximately 10% faster when filling a slice of bytes with random data. `rand` is 7% faster at generating ranges of f64 values, which could be caused by `rand` using a simpler algorithm that does not use the available dynamic range of the mantissa when the generated value is close to zero.
 * Why would I choose this over `rand`?
-    - `rand` is very large and difficult to audit.
-Its dependencies (as of 0.9) include `zerocopy`, which contains a huge amount of unsafe code.
+    - `rand` is large and difficult to audit.
+Its dependencies (as of version 0.9) include `zerocopy`, which contains a huge amount of unsafe code.
     - Its API encourages you to use thread local RNG instances.
 This creates unnecessary (thread) global state, which is almost always a bad idea.
 Since it is thread local, you also get one RNG per thread in the thread pool if your